Safety Assessment of Sugar Substitutes

 Aspartame

-During ingestion aspartame is chemically decomposed into smaller components such as aspartic acid and phenylalanine.
-The latter may be harmful to those suffering phenylketonuria; a genetic disease with insufficient hepatic enzyme (phenylalanine hydroxylase which is able to metabolize phenylalanine) that can lead to depositing phenylalanine and ultimately turning into phenylketone which is detectable in urine discharge.
-Thus it is required to be clearly specified on labels that ‘should not be used by phenylketonuria patients, contains phenylalanine’.
+As a result of the preliminary in vivo research (reported that aspartame can be carcinogenic in rodents, the consumption of this sweetener was banned in the US by the Food and Drug Administration.
+This was however ruled out by the international experts who noted that aspartame has no cancer-inducing factor and it is safe to be consumed by human.
+After the ingestion, aspartame is chemically decomposed into smaller components such as aspartic acid and phenylalanine.
+The latter may be harmful to those suffering phenylketonuria; a genetic disease with insufficient hepatic enzyme known as phenylalanine hydroxylase.
+The enzyme is able to metabolise phenylalanine.
+This can lead to the conversion of the accumulated phenylalanine into phenylketone which is detectable in the urine discharge.
+In this regard, aspartame is required to be clearly specified on the labels that “should not be used by phenylketonuria patients, contains phenylalanine”.
 This specification is a legal obligation in some countries like in the United Kingdom.

 Neotame